-The Foundation was created to provide financial support for mainly the CI Cancer Society and this is still the case ten years later.
+The Foundation was created originally to provide sponsorship for the Lions Club of Tropical Gardens for the Brenda Tibbitts-Lund annual walk and to provide financial support for the CI Cancer Society for the assistant they give out to breast cancer patients, this is still the case over twelve years later.
+The Foundation has grown to be so much more.
 In 2015 the Foundation launched its own Wellness Program which provides a multitude of holistic and medical services to anyone going through breast cancer.
-The organization works diligently in raising Awareness and providing local practitioners with the training, skill and medical equipment to be able to help breast cancer patients in the best way possible.
+The organization also works diligently in raising Awareness and providing local practitioners with the training, skill, and medical equipment to be able to help breast cancer patients in the best way possible this along with providing mammograms where needed and a full, prosthetic/bra service for those who have undergone breast surgery.

 Kim was born in Canada and lived there until he moved to the Cayman Islands in 1984.
 He became a CI citizen in 1993.
 He has been involved in the Real Estate business for over 30 years, opening a Remax franchise in 1991.
 His late wife Brenda died in 1998 from breast cancer.
 Since then Kim has actively supported fund-raising efforts for breast cancer, becoming a founding member of the Breast Cancer Foundation.